calzada/ECPC_GITHUB/README.md

 *git pull origin master*

 (You do this in case someone else in the group has introduced changes since you worked last).

 Then you follow instructions above.

+---

+### WORKING AS A TEAM

+Once you have forked the ECPC_GITHUB project, there are actually as many ECPC_GITHUB projects as members collaborating in the project.
+On 9/07/2014, therefore, there are 3 ECPC_GITHUB project (calzada/ECPC_GITHUB, al----/ECPC_GITHUB, and estandia/ECPC_GITHUB).
+This means you can work on your ECPC_GITHUB without changing other ECPC_GITHUBSs.
+But what happens if you want to incorporate other people's files (or other people's work)?

+1. You need to "FOLLOW" other ECPC_GITHUBs.
+This way you will be keot informed of changes.
+1.1.
+Open Gituhub.
+1.2.
+Go to your ECPC_GITHUB (by clicking on it).
+1.3.
+Go to the upper right hand corner and look for "Fork".
+1.4.
+Click on the number next to fork.
+This brings you to a window that shows all collaborators in the ECPC_GITHUB project.
+1.5.
+Click on "Members".
+1.6.
+Click on the username you want to follow (notice you have to click on the username, NOT ON THE ECPC/GITHUB).
+1.6.
+Click on Follow (upper right hand side corner).
+NOW YOU ARE FOLLOWING THE OTHER MEMBERS IN THE TEAM.
+2. You need to "WATCH" other ECPC_GITHUBs.
+2.1.
+Go through steps 1.1 to 1.6 above.
+2.2.
+Click on "Repositories".
+2.3.
+Click on the ECPC_GITHUB.
+2.4.
+Click on Watching (Upper right hand side corner; icon next to Star and Fork).
+NOW YOU ARE WATCHING THE OTHER ECPC_GITHUBs IN THE TEAM.
+3. To go back to your project, click on your username (upper right hand side corner).
+4.